Best tools for remote working

 As WiFi hotspots spring up everywhere and laptops get lighter, this dream is increasingly becoming a reality.
 Working remotely as a freelancer comes with its own set of challenges, of course, but with the right equipment you can face them head on.

-So read on for our guide to eight of the most useful tools for remote working as a freelancer...
+So read on for our guide to nine of the most useful tools for remote working as a freelancer...

 01. Lightweight laptop

 MacBook Air (2019)

 A super-lightweight laptop is a must when you're working remotely

 Weight: 1.25kg | Size: 30.41 x 21.24cm, height 1.56cm | Processor: 1.6GHz Intel Core i5-8210Y | Display: 13.3-inch Retina True Tone | Memory: 8GB of 2,133MHz LPDDR3 onboard memory | Storage: 128GB PCIe-based onboard SSD | Graphics: Intel UHD Graphics 617 | Ports: 2x Thunderbolt 3 (USB-C), 3.5mm headphone jack

 Let's assume you already have a decent-quality smartphone and tablet.
 If you're on the move a lot, a lightweight laptop is the most essential item on this list.
 No one wants to be lugging too much weight around if you can avoid it, and every pound counts.

 Provided you have a decent-sized monitor, or separate desktop machine in your main office space, then it could be worth sacrificing screen real-estate and ports to slim things down as much as possible.